JasonTuyen/RIT-Pho-U/README.md

 1. Open up your choice of terminal.
 1. Change to directory where files are located.
 1. Run program by typing "Flask Run"
+1. All done, webapp will open on localhost for you to interact with.